 - In Big Man Japan, during the final fight scene, live action and realistic but very strange CGI shifts into what looks like a Power Rangers knock-off.
 The deadly monster becomes a goofy guy in a red suit.
 This can be interpreted as the protagonist's fevered visions before death or something even stranger.

-- In a third season episode, when Jeff and Shirley get into a fight over foosball, their anger is expressed via an abrupt shift to an animesque cartoon sequence.
+- In "Foosball and Nocturnal Vigilantism", when Jeff and Shirley get into a fight over foosball, their anger is expressed via an abrupt shift to an animesque cartoon sequence.

-- There's also an episode where most of the action is on 8-bit avatars of the characters as they play a video game.
+- In "Digital Estate Planning", most of the action is on 8-bit avatars of the characters as they play a video game.

-- In season 4, one episode is done almost entirely in puppets, since the Study Group is recounting a story via puppet-therapy.
+- In "Intro to Felt Surrogacy" about half the scenes have the main characters as muppets, since the Study Group is recounting a story via puppet-therapy.

-- A fifth season episode, "G.I.
+- "G.I.
 Jeff" is mostly animated in a dated, low-quality fashion that fits the episode's title- with little interludes of stop animation from fake G.I.
 Joe action figures.

 - Fringe did this unexpectedly.
 In one of the latest episodes of Season 3, it turned into a cartoon... because they couldn't get William Bell's actor to show up.